mopidy/mopidy-mpd/README.rst

   List of MPD commands which are disabled by the server.
   By default this blacklists ``listall`` and ``listallinfo``.
-  These commands don't fit well with many of Mopidy's backends and are better left disabled unless you know what youare doing.
+  These commands don't fit well with many of Mopidy's backends and are better left disabled unless you know what you are doing.

 - ``mpd/default_playlist_scheme``:
   The URI scheme used if the server cannot find a backend appropriate for